targomo/intro-to-isochrones/intro-to-isochrones.md

 }).addControl(new mapboxgl.NavigationControl());
 ```

 The empty data will be used to initialize the map while the color array is used to define the colors of the different polygon range bands.
-The Marker will represent our source point which we want to be 'draggable' so we can investigate change the source location.
+The Marker will represent our source point which we want to be 'draggable' so we can change the source location.
 Now we need to actually retrieve the polygons and fill in the map.
 To do so we will create 3 Utility methods.

 ```javascript
 // Perform the polygon request and update the map using the result